211 State Route 416,

 Horse Riding Arena:

 Horse Show Rings: Two rings, a 300-ft. by 125 ft. and a 200-ft. by 100 ft. serve open horse shows throughout the season.
-A permit and insurance are required.
+A permit and insurance are required for group use.
 See Fee Structure for list of rental charges.

 Groups must supply their own licensed electrician for any approved electrical connections to tents, concessions, etc. These additional fees will be billed to the groups after the show is over and must be paid promptly before another permit will be issued.

 - Horse show rings and show shelter: An approved permit and Certificate of Insurance with coverage of at least one million dollars of liability coverage is required.
-The Certificate shall name the County of Orange as additional insured for all events. **A $400.00/day DEPOSIT to insure total cleanup (separate checks) is also required.
-The deposit check will be returned only if all manure, shavings, bedding and any and all refuse of any kind from the event(s) is removed from the shelter, stalls, immediate area and any park premises effected by this event.
-In the event the complete stall shelter is not reserved, the show sponsor or manager, may rent the individual stalls at $10.00/day/stall, plus fee for cleaning and bedding, if applicable.
-Collection of all fees will be the responsibility of the show manager, who must remit said $10 fees to the County Parks Office within 72 hours of the show.
+The Certificate shall name the County of Orange as additional insured for all events.
 Complete clean-up of the stalls and removal of straw, shavings and manure will be the responsibility of the show manager.
-The individual show deposit will be forfeited if the stalls are not totally clean.
 Show sponsors will be responsible for providing dumpsters or roll-offs for stall shavings, manure, etc. and emptying same.

 David A. Pardy Tennis Center: Six fast dry Har-Tru courts are available for daily play from approximately Memorial Day to Labor Day, weather permitting.
 After Labor Day the courts will be open for limited hours as posted.
 For group/league reservations, please call 845-457-4910.